-Stop engine, and remove key from ignition before leaving Operator's seat for any reason.
+Stop engine and remove key from ignition before leaving operator's seat for any reason.
 A child or even a pet could engage an idling machine.

 a.
-Shut down engine, and open engine compartment access hood to "highest position".
+Shutdown the engine and open engine compartment access hood to highest position.

 b.
-Move both maintenance platforms to rear (cab-forward) of windrower.
+Move both maintenance platforms to rear (cabforward) of windrower.

-- c.
-Loosen compressor mounting hardware (B), and push compressor towards engine to release belt (A) tension. - d.
+- Loosen compressor mounting hardware (B) and push compressor towards engine to release belt (A) tension. - d.
 Remove belt (A).

 - e.
-Insert the drive end of a $\frac{1}{2}$ inch drive ratchet wrench into the belt tensioner (C). - Rotate tensioner counter clockwise until fan belt (D) can be slipped off pulley (E).
-Release tensioner, and remove wrench.
+Insert the drive end of a 1⁄2 inch drive ratchet wrench into the belt tensioner (C). - f.
+Rotate tensioner counterclockwise until fan belt (D) can be slipped off pulley (E).
+Release tensioner and remove wrench.

 - g.
 Remove belt in order 1-2-3 as shown.
-Route fan belt around fan, and remove belt. - h.
+Route fan belt around fan and remove belt. - h.
 Install new belt (D) around fan and onto pulleys in order 3-2-1. - i.
-Insert the drive end of a $\frac{1}{2}$ inch drive ratchet wrench into the belt tensioner (C). - j.
-Rotate tensioner counter clockwise until belt (D) can be slipped onto pulley (E).
-Release tensioner, and remove wrench. - k.
-Check that belt is properly seated in all pulley grooves. - I. Install A/C compressor belt (A) on pulleys. - m.
-Pry compressor away from engine so that a force of 8 to 12 lbf (35 55 N) deflects the belt (A) 3/16 inch (5 mm) at mid-span. - n.
+Insert the drive end of a 1⁄2 inch drive ratchet wrench into the belt tensioner (C). - Rotate tensioner counterclockwise until belt (D) can be slipped onto pulley (E).
+Release tensioner and remove wrench. - k.
+Check that belt is properly seated in all pulley grooves. - Install A/C compressor belt (A) on pulleys. - m.
+Pry compressor away from engine so that a force of 8 to 12 lbf (35-55 N) deflects the belt (A) 3/16 inch (5 mm) at mid-span. - n.
 Tighten compressor mounting hardware (B). - o.
-Re-check tension, and re-adjust as required. - p.
-Move maintenance platforms to "working position", and close engine compartment hood.
+Recheck tension and re-adjust as required. - p.
+Move maintenance platforms to working position and close engine compartment hood.